NCAR/DART/models/instructions-for-porting-a-new-model-to-dart.rst

 * ``dart_to_model`` - write the updated data back to the native file format

 More details on each of these 5 steps follows.
-There is a more in-depth desription of each individual program here: :ref:`DART programs`.
+There is a more in-depth description of each individual program here: :ref:`DART programs`.

 Running ``model_to_dart`` if needed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~